rsdoiel/antenna/socal_north.md

 date: 2023-10-27, from: The Daily Trojan (USC Student Newspaper)

 <p>The Pac-12 foes will square off one final time before realignment next season.</p>
-<p>The post <a rel="nofollow" href="https://dailytrojan.com/2023/10/27/cal-vs-usc-a-108-year-tradition-gets-its-final-chapter/">Cal vs. USC, a 108-year tradition, gets its final chapter</a> appeared first on <a rel="nofollow" href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2023/10/27/cal-vs-usc-a-108-year-tradition-gets-its-final-chapter/">Cal vs. USC, a 108-year tradition, gets its final chapter</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <https://dailytrojan.com/2023/10/27/cal-vs-usc-a-108-year-tradition-gets-its-final-chapter/>